datastax/dsbulk/manual/settings.md

 #### -newline,--connector.csv.newline _&lt;string&gt;_

-The character(s) that represent end of line (EOL).
-When set to 'auto' (default), uses the system's EOL and auto-detection of EOL when reading the data.
-Character could be specified with Java syntax, "\r\n", for example.
+The character(s) that represent a line ending.
+When set to the special value auto (default), the system's line separator, as determined by System.lineSeparator(), will be used when writing, and auto-detection of line endings will be enabled when reading.
+Only one or two characters can be specified; beware that most typical line separator characters need to be escaped, e.g. one should specify \r\n for the typical line ending on Windows systems (carriage return followed by a new line).

 Default: **"auto"**.